Menghai Dayi 7572 Shu Puerh Tea (2012 year, 150g)

 Puerh tea, known for its indefinite shelf life, improves in taste over the years, which in turn increases its value.
-It is considered a worthwhile investment and collectible.
-This series of tea began to be produced in mid 1970s.The tea cake features golden tip buds on the surface, encompassing seven grades of Maocha (fermented tea) within.
+It is considered a collectible.
+This tea carefully aged, comes from the Dayi factory to ensure genuine quality.
+This series of tea began to be produced in mid 1970s.
+The tea cake features golden tip buds on the surface, encompassing seven grades of Maocha (fermented tea) within.
 Its medium fermentation permits the tea's character to evolve with time.
+Crafted using the traditional Menghai 7572 recipe, each 150g cake (pressed tea) is individually wrapped and neatly packed in a carton box for your convenience.

 Brewed tea: vibrant wine red

-Taste: mellow, strong, smooth
+Taste: mellow, strong, smooth, earthy

 Aftertaste: sweet

-Appearance: cake shape Origin: Yunnan Province
+Appearance: cake shape

-Production date: 2012
+Origin: Yunnan ProvinceProduction date: 2012

 Net weight: 5.2 oz (150g)